-A statement is made in accordance with section 99A of the Danish Financial Statements Act.
+Corporate social responsibility report under section 99A of the Danish Financial Statements Act

 We take our social responsibility seriously